Dieuseul Berto: Personal life

 In 1996, after retiring from fighting, Berto opened a gym called Tigers World of Martial Arts where he taught MMA and fitness.
-In 1998, he was critically injured in a car crash where he broke many bones confining him to a wheelchair.
+In 1998, he was critically injured in a car crash where he broke many bones, leading him to a use wheelchair.
 He eventually was able to walk again.

 On December 29, 2018, Berto died at the age of 60 after battling an illness.

 In 2021, Berto was inducted into the FL MMA Hall of Fame.